kcummings/kgrep/README.md

 It runs as a scanner if the command file (or replacements given on the command line) only contain *Scan* commands, i.e. type 3 in the chart above.
 All matched commands are printed to stdout.
 Example: *kgrep "[0-9]+" test.txt* will print all numbers found in test.txt on a separate line.

 ####Search and Replacement Mode
 It runs in search mode if the file contains commands other than just *Scan* commands. it will search and replace *Subject* with *Replacement* and print the results to stdout.
 Unlike grep, all named and unnamed captures are remembered during the run and can be applied to any field in a command (except *Anchor*).
 Such expressions are called Pickups.
 Syntax for a named capture is normal regex *(?&lt;name&gt;[a-z]+)* OR the special {name} syntax where *name* is the pickup's name that holds the matched value. {name} matches anything where it has been placed.
 The value of this matched expression can be retrieved using ${name} syntax.
-If no Commands match an input line, the input line will print to stdio unchanged.
+If no Commands match an input line, the input line will print to stdout unchanged.

 ---
 ##kgrep commands explained